ariahimself/ariahimself.github.io/_pages/about.md

 - **Dynamical and Control Theory Methods**: We explore ways to understand Neural network from Dynamical and Control Theory perspective, such methods can enable us to have more control on the learning phase of the Neural Network.

 - **Interface between Machine Learning and Biology**: The Interface between Machine Learning and Biology: We use variety of such approaches we develope above on more applied datas such as:
-  -Gene expression Data: I have Focused on chronic obstructive pulmonary disease (COPD) in my primary research, a prevalent lung ailment linked to smoking.
+  - <u>Gene expression Data</u>: I have Focused on chronic obstructive pulmonary disease (COPD) in my primary research, a prevalent lung ailment linked to smoking.
 I've published Machine Learning approaches addressing COPD challenges, including its heterogeneity.
 This work, reflected in couple journal papers, aims to understand why some heavy smokers don't develop COPD, offering potential preventive strategies.
-  -Functional magnetic resonance imaging (fMRI)
+  - <u>Functional magnetic resonance imaging (fMRI)</u>

 ### Mathematics